Hedge Fund Fraud Attorney

-The hedge fund fraud lawyers at Zamansky LLC have considerable experience representing the legal interests of hedge fund investors.
+A hedge fund fraud attorney at Zamansky LLC has considerable experience representing the legal interests of hedge fund investors.
 Our firm was the first to file an arbitration claim against Bear Stearns following the collapse of its High-Grade Structured Credit Strategies Enhanced Leverage Fund and its counterpart, the High-Grade Structured Credit Strategies Fund.
-More recently, our securities fraud attorneys have been representing investors in the Harbinger, Millennium and Corporate Special Opportunities (CSO) hedge funds in federal class actions.
+More recently, our securities fraud attorneys have been representing investors in the Harbinger, Millennium, and Corporate Special Opportunities (CSO) hedge funds in federal class actions.

 Although hedge funds are complex investment tools, the trillion dollar industry itself remains lightly regulated, rendering investors vulnerable to fund managers that neglect their fiduciary responsibilities.
 In many cases of investor loss, the fund management team’s improprieties are to blame.

 Our securities fraud law firm works with institutional investors (such as “fund-of-funds” products) as well as individual high net worth investors.
 We have the depth of resources and the richness of experience to effectively represent investors with very large claims and those with more modest ones.